-The acetabular angle is a plain film measurement used when evaluating developmental dysplasia of the hip (DDH).
-It is most useful in patients who have started to ossify the epiphysis since ossification negates the usefulness of ultrasound.
+The acetabular angle is a radiographic measurement used when evaluating potential developmental dysplasia of the hip (DDH).
+It is most useful in patients who have started to ossify the epiphysis since ossification diminshes the usefulness of ultrasound.

-The angle is formed by a horizontal line connecting both triradiate cartilages (Hilgenreiner line) and a second line which extends along the acetabular roof.
-In the adult where the triradiate cartilages are fused and therefore inapparent the inferior margin of the pelvic tear drop is used instead.
+The angle is formed by a horizontal line connecting both triradiate cartilages (Hilgenreiner line) and a second line which extends along the acetabular roofs.
+In the adult, where the triradiate cartilages are fused and therefore inapparent, the inferior margin of the pelvic tear drop is used instead.
 This of course shifts the horizontal line inferiorly and changes the value of the angle.

 Normal values in children

 The acetabular angle using Hilgenreiner's line should be less than 28 degrees at birth.
 The angle should become progressively shallower with age.

 The normal range is 33 to 38 degrees.
 Angles above 47 degrees are seen in patients with acetabular dysplasia.
 A measurement between 39 and 46 degrees is indeterminate.